Rooof/docs/updatingchrome_md.md

 3. Under the help menu, click the "About Google Chrome" button
 ![](chrome7.jpg)<br>

-4. This page will tell you the version you are running, and if there are any updates available they will be here.
+4. This page will tell you the version you are running and if there are any updates available they will be here.
 ![](chrome9.jpg)